Universal properties of dissipative Tomonaga-Luttinger liquids: Case study of a non-Hermitian XXZ spin chain: Correlation functions

 In NH systems, a right eigenstate, which is defined by $H_\mathrm{eff}^\mathrm{TL}|\Psi^R\rangle=E|\Psi^R\rangle$, and a left eigenstate, which is defined by $H_\mathrm{eff}^\mathrm{TL\dag}|\Psi^L\rangle=E^*|\Psi^L\rangle$, are different from each other.
 Therefore, two types of correlation functions can emerge according to whether the right or left eigenstate is assigned to the bra vector in the expectation value.
 The first type is defined by ${}_L\langle\cdots\rangle_R\equiv \langle\Psi_0^L|\cdots|\Psi_0^R\rangle/\langle\Psi_0^L|\Psi_0^R\rangle$, where $|\Psi_0^L\rangle$ and $|\Psi_0^R\rangle$ are the left and right ground states (in the sense of the real part of the energy) of $H_\mathrm{eff}^\mathrm{TL}$, respectively.
 This type of correlation functions is calculated through path integrals \cite{Yamamoto19}.
 The second type is defined by ${}_R\langle\cdots\rangle_R\equiv \langle\Psi_0^R|\cdots|\Psi_0^R\rangle/\langle\Psi_0^R|\Psi_0^R\rangle$, which is calculated by the wave functional approach \cite{Ashida16, Furukawa11}.
 Here, we note that the subscripts $L$ and $R$ for the bra and ket vectors stand for the left and right eigenstates of the NH Hamiltonian \eqref{eq_Heff0}, and they are not related to the left and right branches of the TL model.
 We call the correlation functions ${}_L\langle\cdots\rangle_R$ and ${}_R\langle\cdots\rangle_R$ the biorthogonal correlation function and the right-state correlation function, respectively.

-The right-state correlation function is a standard quantum-mechanical expectation value and corresponds to an experimentally measured physical quantity.
+In the postselected sector with no loss events, the dynamics of the system is described by the Schr\"{o}dinger equation $i\partial_t|\psi\rangle = H_\mathrm{eff}|\psi\rangle$, which gives the right ground state of the NH XXZ Hamiltonian (6) in the long-time limit.
+Then, the right-state correlation function is obtained as a standard quantum-mechanical expectation value for the state $|\psi(t\to\infty)\rangle=|\Psi_0^R\rangle$ and corresponds to an experimentally measured physical quantity.
 On the other hand, the biorthogonal correlation function gives a natural extension of the correlation function that can be calculated with a field-theoretical method in NH systems.
 We also emphasize that the biorthogonal correlation functions are directly related to the complex extension of the $c=1$ conformal field theory as detailed in Sec.~\ref{sec_ExactFinite}.
 We calculate both correlation functions in this section.